What is comprehensive coverage for your automobile?

 The cost of comprehensive coverage

 If you have a low-cost older vehicle, you can forego comprehensive coverage.
-With a high-priced new car, you don’t want to worry about a high comprehensive deductible.
-If you have comprehensive coverage, it’s worth knowing how much the car is worth before signing up for an insurance policy.
-In addition, you can check online car appraisal tools like Edmonds or Kelly Blue Book to determine the value of your vehicle.
+With a high-priced new car, you don’t want to worry about high comprehensive deductibles.
+It is worth knowing how much the car is worth before signing up for an insurance policy.
+In addition, you can also check online car appraisal tools like Edmonds or Kelly Blue Book to determine the value of your vehicle.

 Comprehensive insurance also protects your vehicle from damage outside of a car accident.
-For example, Pays for damage to your windshield caused by a chipped rock or damage caused by a fallen tree limb.
-It will also pay for any repairs or replacements you need to make to your vehicle.
+For example, it pays for damage to your windshield caused by a chipped rock or damage caused by a fallen tree limb.
+It will also pay you for any repair or replacement of your vehicle.
 Additionally, comprehensive insurance can help cover the cost of repairs or replacements if you face natural disasters or damage to your vehicle due to a car malfunction.

-While collision and comprehensive insurance are different types of full coverage, they both cover your car against loss.
-Comprehensive insurance covers losses arising from events other than collision.
+Collision and comprehensive insurance are different types of comprehensive coverage.
+Both of them cover damages to your car.
+Comprehensive insurance covers damages caused by non-collision events.
 If you own a $10,000 car and have a $1,000 deductible.
 Therefore, if your automobile is stolen or damaged by a tornado, you can expect to receive up to $9,000.
 If you have comprehensive coverage, your insurer can fix the windshield if it breaks or is destroyed.
-A typical comprehensive insurance policy costs around $168 a year.
+A typical comprehensive insurance policy costs about $168 per year.

 Limits of Coverage